ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 Run the demo
 -------------

+1. Clone this repository.

-Just Clone the repository and Run function "demo()" in your matlab.
+2. Run function "demo()" in MATLAB.

 Please refer to "demo.m" file for detailed code explanations.